Sechelleptus variabilis

 Sechelleptus variabilis is a species of millipede endemic to the island nation of Comoros, where it is found on the islands of Mohéli, Anjouan and Mayotte.

-The species holotype was collected in May of 2003 on the island of Mohéli.
+The species holotype was collected in May 2003 on the island of Mohéli.

 Individuals of the species have between 50 and 60 body rings, and a width at the mid-body of 3.0 to 5.0 mm.
 The length of adults of the species varies, with individuals measuring between 2.5 cm and 8 cm in length having been collected.